legal resources necessary to hold negligent facilities accountable.

 Abuse is so prevalent in nursing homes because it has so many different forms-physical, sexual, financial, medical, and others.
 To give you a better sense of what it looks like and how they translate into lawsuits, we have summarized some Arkansas nursing home lawsuits below.
 We hope this helps you but if you have more questions please call our office.
-A member of Nursing Home Law News can address all of your concerns.$1,988,000 Nursing Home Verdict:
+A nursing home abuse attorney from Nursing Home Law Center can address all of your concerns.

 Pulaski County, Arkansas nursing home abuse case.
 This case was brought by the family of a woman who died in the care of an Arkansas care facility.
 She was eighty-seven at the time of the incident and was survived by one adult child.